The Fund For Women And Girls of the Princeton Area Community Foundation

 Following this meeting, the Fund issues information about the grant recipients, using both print and social media, newsletters, web sites, and annual reports.
 The Fund also encourages grantee-partners to publicize their awards themselves through press releases, and the Community Foundation communications staff is available to assist with those efforts.
 We request that grantee-partners acknowledge the support of the Fund for Women and Girls as a component of the Princeton Area Community Foundation in releases as “The Fund for Women and Girls of the Princeton Area Community Foundation”.

 RESPONSIBILITIES OF GRANTEE-PARTNERS

 Grant money must be used exclusively for the purposes and activities specified in the grant application.
-The Fund requires grantee-partners to notify the Fund for Women and Girls or the Community Foundation as soon as possible if their needs or circumstances change.
+The Fund for Women and Girls requires grantee-partners to notify the Community Foundation as soon as possible if their needs or circumstances change.
 Grantees are required to submit brief six-month and end-of-grant narratives and budget reports on their projects.
 The Community Foundation provides reporting forms in advance of the due dates.

 For additional information, contact us.